KangqingYe/pylookfor/README.md

 **Search Methods**：

-Use the *dir()* return a list of valid attributes of the object, and select methods in them.
+Use the *dir()* to return a list of valid attributes of the object, and select methods in them.

 **Search documetion**：